- Consultation Request

-Dr. Pazios is the director of the Embrace Orthodontists and is a U.S.-trained orthodontist.
+Dr. Pazios is the director of Embrace Orthodontists (EO) and is a U.S.-trained orthodontist.
 Dr. Pazios received his Bachelor of Dental Surgery degree from Adelaide University in 1988 and had a successful dental practice for 10 years.
 Dr. Pazios then pursued his orthodontic training in the U.S., where he received his Master of Science degree in orthodontics from Saint Louis University.

 Dr. Pazios is passionate about creating beautiful smiles and giving his patients the confidence of a natural and healthy smile.
 Dr. Pazios and the team also believe in providing a level of service beyond expectation and creating a positive orthodontic experience for our patients.

 Dr Pazios shares his experience in treating Cleft Palate patients in Canberra